HallmarkIntegratedSolutions/Product-Sales-Analysis/README.md

 4. GitHub for Report Documentation
 ----------

-## - To summarize the total sales per region
+## -To summarize the total sales per region